#SmallBusinessAdvice

 Why Close Down a Business?

-There are a huge amount of reasons why a businessman would want to choose to close down their business.
-These reasons may include financial difficulties, unforeseen changes in the industry to even personal reasons such as retirements and health issues.
-Regardless the reasons, it is important to know the options you have when you want to close down your business or company.
+There are a huge amount of reasons why a businessman in Malaysia would want to choose to close down their business.
+These reasons may include financial difficulties, unforeseen changes in the industry to even personal reasons such as retirement and health issues.
+Regardless of the reasons, it is important to know the options you have when you want to close down your business or company.

-Closing down a business is an easy and straightforward process.
+Closing down a business in Malaysia, whether it is a sole proprietorship or partnership, can be a straightforward process.
 You will just need to fill in this Form C and submit it to the SSM.

-Unlike closing down a business, closing down a company is slightly more complicated compared to closing down a company.
+Unlike closing down a business, closing down a Sdn Bhd company is slightly more complicated.

 1. Strike Off / De-registration